Matos182/scythe-companion/README.md

 ## Acknowledgements

--   Inspired by the board game Scythe created by Jamey Stegmaier.
+-   Inspired by the board game [Scythe](https://stonemaiergames.com/games/scythe/) created by Jamey Stegmaier.
 -   App is written with Dart and built with Flutter.
--   The server is written in JavaScript and operated on a Node.js server, using [Mongoose database](https://www.mongodb.com/).
+-   The server is written in JavaScript and operated on a [Node.js](https://nodejs.org/en) server, using [MongoDB](https://www.mongodb.com/).

 ## Buy me a Coffee